Agsu District

 Agsu District (Ağsu rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the east of the country, in the Mountainous Shirvan Economic Region.
 The district borders the districts of Ismayilli, Shamakhi, Kurdamir, and Hajigabul.
 Its capital and largest city is Agsu.
 As of 2020, the district had a population of 81,000.

 History

-According to some sources that Agsu city was founded by Nadir Shah, in 1735.
-The remainders of that city ("Ruined city") is situated in the south of Agsu city.
-The name of the city is derived from "Agsuchay" which flow through the city.
+According to some sources, Agsu city was founded by Nadir Shah, in 1735.
+The remains of that city ("Ruined City") are situated in the south of Agsu city.
+The name of the city is derived from "Agsuchay" which flows through the city.
 City status was given to Agsu, in 1967.
-Agsu district was arranged, in 1943. it is bounded by Ismayilli from the north and north-west, Shamakhi from the north-west and east, Kurdamir and Hajigabul from the south.
+Agsu district was arranged, in 1943. it is bounded by Ismayilli from the north and northwest, Shamakhi from the northwest and east, Kurdamir and Hajigabul from the south.

 The district has 79 villages and 1 city.
 These dwelling areas are embraced by 24 territorial representations and 60 municipalities.
-Gagali, Kandoba, Bijo, Kalva, Pirhasanli, Jalayir, Padar, Arabushaghi and Garagoyunlu are the biggest villages in the district.
+Gagali, Kandoba, Bijo, Kalva, Pirhasanli, Jalayir, Padar, Arabushaghi, and Garagoyunlu are the biggest villages in the district.